What is a Wisconsin Dwelling Contractor-Restricted Certification Bond?

 - The Department may suspend without prior notice or hearing the certificate of financial responsibility of a person who does not file satisfactory proof of replacement bond.

-- The bond will serve as an as indemnity for any losses sustained by any person because of a violation committed by the business of that dwelling code or ordinance.
+- The bond will serve as indemnity for any losses sustained by any person because of a violation committed by the business of that dwelling code or ordinance.

 What is the bond amount?